doublemix/combine-objects/README.md

       { z: 7 },
     ) ==== { z: 7 }

-(Note that there is an additional Symbol property on each of the opaque objects, but the deep equal provided by mocha expectations does not consider this as inequal (convenient for tests) (possibly because it's not iterable))
+(Note that there is an additional non-enumerable property on each of the opaque objects, but the deep equal provided by mocha expectations does not consider this as inequal (convenient for tests) (possibly because it's not iterable))

 #### With scalars